 Here’s a kiddie matinee favorite with a lot of baggage to unpack — plus a legendary alternate version most of us have only heard about.
-Kino’s two-version Special Edition is a little rough in some respects, due to the condition of the source elements.
-Most won’t notice and won’t care — the juvenile mass of noise, violent action and dense plotting that is Jack the Giant Killer remains a lively item of nostalgia — even if we have to hold our ears for some of those songs in the musical version.
-As a bonus, I’ve expended some time and effort trying to get to the bottom of a strange formatting issue with the film’s special effects scenes.
+Kino’s two-version Special Edition is a little rough in some respects due to the condition of the source elements.
+The juvenile mass of noise, violent action and dense plotting that is Jack the Giant Killer remains a lively item of nostalgia.
+Most won’t notice and won’t care even if we have to hold our ears against some of the songs in the musical version.
+As a bonus I’ve expended some time and effort trying to get to the bottom of a strange formatting issue with the film’s special effects scenes.

-Savant missed out on Jack the Giant Killer theatrically, and since it wasn’t revived or shown on television anywhere near me, for years the only images from it that I saw were in Famous Monsters magazine and in sets of bubble gum cards that were very popular on grade school playgrounds.
+Savant missed out on Jack the Giant Killer theatrically and since it wasn’t revived or shown on television anywhere near me, for years the only images from it that I saw were in Famous Monsters magazine and in sets of bubble gum cards that circulated on grade school playgrounds.
 It wasn’t until years later that I saw part of a musical version on TV.

 There’s no debate over the fact that this basic hero-saves-damsel fantasy is a repeat of ideas from the famed 1958 The 7th Voyage of Sinbad, which is perhaps Ray Harryhausen’s greatest fantasy adventure.
 The evil magician Pendragon (Torin Thatcher, back again) seeks to conquer Cornwall.
 He uses magical monsters to kidnap Princess Elaine (Judi Meredith).
 After being rescued once by handy lad Jack (Kerwin Mathews, back again), Elaine is plucked from his boat by more of Pendragon’s demons.
 With a boy (Roger Mobley), a Viking (Barry Kelley) and a leprechaun-elf (Don Beddoe) at his side, Jack challenges both the sorcerer’s black magic and his terrifying monster minions.
-The story has perhaps way too much incident and too many characters, but it’s a safe bet that kids weren’t bored — something noisy, colorful, or violent busts out every ninety seconds or so.
+It’s a safe bet that kids weren’t bored — something noisy, colorful, or violent busts out every ninety seconds or so.
 All of the principal roles are well played, with Judi Meredith a charming substitute for Kathryn Grant.

 The enormous success of The 7th Voyage of Sinbad motivated more than a few pictures, like Byron Haskin’s Captain Sindbad (1964) and Bert I. Gordon’s The Magic Sword (1962).
 Giant monsters found their way into a few Italian sword ‘n’ sandal films, too.
 In producing this virtual knock-off, Edward Small rehired two of Harryhausen’s stars as well as his director, Nathan Juran.
 A multitude of plot details in the original story by Orville Hampton (a prolific writer of TV and B-pix) are taken from Ken Kolb’s 7th script, and many more are appropriated from other classics: Jean Cocteau’s Beauty and the Beast (living candle holders), Alexander Korda’s The Thief of Bagdad (a magical being imprisoned in a bottle; a helper turned into a dog) and Disney’s animated Sleeping Beauty (a magician transforming into a dragon).
 That’s not to mention a Cheetah substitute from the Tarzan movies.
 If anything there are too many ideas poured into the picture, rather artlessly.
 Poor Kerwin Mathews must sprint down a beach with Meredith and a dog, while holding the hand of a chimpanzee.

-The picture adds up to a lot of action and noise for small children, tacky in some production details but held together with committed peformances and energetic direction.
-Nathan Juran re-stages some of the same live action scenes he directed for Harryhausen, and puts together several very dynamic action set pieces.
+The picture adds up to a lot of action and noise, tacky in some production details but held together with committed peformances and energetic direction.
+Nathan Juran re-stages some of the same live action scenes he directed for Harryhausen and puts together several very dynamic action set pieces.
 Kerwin Mathews is even more agile and expressive fighting monsters this time around, in battles so violent that some adults were surely offended.
 Jack hacks at the destructive monsters with scythes and swords — he chops away point-blank at the Cyclops-like Cormoran, in a shot as graphic as the stabbing in Psycho.
 Individual sword strikes cleave big gashes in the flying dragon that attacks Jack at the end.
-The show got a pass in America but less permissive censor boards elsewhere weren’t as forgiving.
+The show got a pass in America but censor boards elsewhere weren’t as forgiving.

-As with producer Small’s other color efforts from the time, much of the film’s design work is weak, and some of the costumes have the moth-eaten feel of off-the shelf items.
+As with producer Small’s other color efforts from the time much of the film’s design work is weak and some of the costumes have a moth-eaten of off-the shelf feel.
 Flat high key lighting does the bad sets and wardrobe no favors.
 An exception are Pendragon’s various minion monsters (designed by Charles Gemora?), some of which resemble future Tim Burton critters.
-The pictures design that really comes together is the demonic version of Elaine — costume, makeup and performance.
+The design that really comes together is the demonic version of Elaine — costume, makeup and performance.
 Ms. Meredith is really good when wicked.
 Her scary reptile eyes are provided by giant contact lenses, which attest to her obvious dedication — they must have been horribly uncomfortable.

-The final flying dragon has a dog-like face that looks like a toy.
+The final flying dragon has a toy-like dog face.
 It is given excellent angles but is matted into many scenes in a less than satisfactory way, drifting to a monochrome, usually brown.
 The most interesting creature is the tentacled sea serpent conjured by the Leprechaun to defend Jack against the double-headed giant.
 The serpent might be a starfish-octopus-lizard combo.
-It’s unlikely design is genuinely startling, and those kids not frightened were surely given a big thrill.
+Its design is unlikely but startling, and those kids not frightened were surely given a big thrill.
 It’s clearly also the film’s most daunting animation challenge.

 Is this the first feature to full-out imitate Ray Harryhausen’s rear-projection ‘Dynamation’ matting process?
 UA’s The Beast of Hollow Mountain used miniature rear projection in CinemaScope, but Jack co-opts all of Ray’s tricks.
-The camera angles are well choreographed but the monster designs and much of the animation fall way short of Harryhausen’s standard.
-The show compensates by giving the kid audience a full measure of action and mayhem.
+The monster designs and much of the animation fall way short of Harryhausen’s standard but the show compensates with a full measure of action and mayhem.

 Some of the animation is marvelous.
-Jim Danforth did most of the animation for the sea serpent creature and the flying dragon with the dog-like face.
+Jim Danforth did most of the work on the sea serpent creature and the flying dragon.
 They move with the smoothness and artistry we associate with the best of stop-motion animators.
 Stills exist of Jim Danforth animating the sea serpent; the full story of Jack the Giant Killer and Danforth’s entire career of effects projects is available in CD-Rom form on his Archive Editions website.
 It’s in two volumes and called Dinosaurs, Dragons, & Drama, The Odyssey of a Trickfilmmaker — An Illustrated Memoir by Jim Danforth.
 He needs to be encouraged to put volume one back in print again.